Summary jurisdiction: Overview

-The act of 1848 repealed and consolidated the provisions of a large number of earlier acts.
-The act of 1857 provided a mode of appeal to the High Court by case stated as to questions of law raised in summary proceedings.
-The act of 1879 amended the procedure in many details with the view of uniformity, and enlarged the powers of justices to deal summarily with certain classes of offences ordinarily punishable on indictment.
+The Summary Jurisdiction Act 1848 repealed and consolidated the provisions of a large number of earlier acts.
+The Summary Jurisdiction Act 1857 provided a mode of appeal to the High Court by case stated as to questions of law raised in summary proceedings.
+The Summary Jurisdiction Act 1879 amended the procedure in many details with the view of uniformity, and enlarged the powers of justices to deal summarily with certain classes of offences ordinarily punishable on indictment.
 The act gives power to make rules regulating details of procedure.

 The rules in force in 1911 were made in 1886, but have since been amended in certain details.
-The act of 1884 swept away special forms of procedure contained in a large number of statutes, and substituted the procedure of the Summary Jurisdiction Acts.
-The act of 1899 added the obtaining of property by false pretences to the list of indictable offences that could sub modo be summarily dealt with.
+The Summary Jurisdiction Act 1884 swept away special forms of procedure contained in a large number of statutes, and substituted the procedure of the Summary Jurisdiction Acts.
+The Summary Jurisdiction Act 1899 added the obtaining of property by false pretences to the list of indictable offences that could sub modo be summarily dealt with.
 The statutes above mentioned form a kind of code as to procedure and to some extent also as to jurisdiction.